HASE-Group/.github/profile/README.md

 ## Downloading, Installing, and using HASE

-Using one of the download-able HASE models requires you: to be able to run HASE to have your own copy of the model files
+Using one of the download-able HASE models requires you:
+- to be able to run HASE
+- to have your own copy of the model files
-The download-able version of HASE includes both the code for HASE and an installer that works with Linux, Windows, MACs and 32 and 64-bit Intel MACs.

 ### Requirements